SunXLei/SRender/readme.md

-You can also directly open the SRender file with [CLION](https://www.jetbrains.com/clion/), it will automatically configure the project.
+Another way is directly opening the SRender file with [CLION](https://www.jetbrains.com/clion/), it will automatically configure the project.